Expanders graphs and sieving in combinatorial structures: The general setting and a large sieve for graphs

-By studying the properties of the random walk $(X_k)_k$ our aim is to describe the behavior of a ``generic element'' $g\in G$.
+By studying the properties of the random walk~$(X_k)_k$ our aim is to describe the behavior of a ``generic'' element~$g\in G$.
 To do so, we make use of Kowalski's abstract large sieve procedure extensively described, together with applications, in his book~\cite{Kow08}.
 As in every sieve method, one can only handle cases where the typical properties at issue can be detected locally.
-To be more precise we fix for each $\ell\in \Lambda$, a conjugacy invariant subset $\Theta_\ell\subset G/H_\ell$.
+To be more precise, we fix for each~$\ell\in \Lambda$ a conjugacy invariant subset $\Theta_\ell\subset G/H_\ell$.
 The probability we want to upper bound is

-In applications we will produce effective upper bounds for the probability with which $X_k$ satisfies a fixed property that can be detected by the condition $\rho_\ell(X_k)\not\in \Theta_\ell$ for some $\Theta_\ell\subset G/H_\ell$.
-The abstract sieve statement we will rely on is the following.
-We refer the reader to the book by Kowalski for a (self-contained) sieve statement written in greater generality~\cite[Prop.
-3.5]{Kow08}, as well as for more information on the random walk sieve used here~\cite[Chap.
-7]{Kow08}. \begin{proposition} With notation as above let us assume $G$ is Abelian and: \begin{itemize} \item the family of surjections $(\rho_\ell)$ is \emph{linearly disjoint}; \item the nice lifting condition holds; and \item the nice $S(b,\delta)$-image condition (with respect to any pair $(\rho_\ell,\rho_{\ell'})$ with $\ell\neq \ell'$ in $\Lambda$) holds. \end{itemize} Define the constant
+When applicable, the method shall produce effective upper bounds for the probability with which $X_k$ satisfies a fixed property that can be detected by the condition $\rho_\ell(X_k)\not\in \Theta_\ell$ for some~$\Theta_\ell\subset G/H_\ell$.
+Our main result is the following abstract sieve statement.
+We refer the reader to the book by Kowalski~\cite[Prop.~3.5]{Kow08} for a (self-contained) sieve statement that Theorem~\ref{thm:LS} builds on.
+For more information on the random walk sieve used here, see also~\cite[Chap.~7]{Kow08}. \begin{theorem} With notation as above, we set $\kappa_{N}\coloneqq \kappa(b_{N},N,\delta)$ for $N\in\mathbf{N}$ and

-which is a finite number since $\Lambda$ is a finite set.
-Then there exists $\eta>0$ such that
+Assume that condition~\eqref{star} holds.
+Then there exists a positive real~$\nu$ such that for every positive integer~$k$,